Hudson-Smith denied 400m gold by Samukonga surge

 The 19-year-old's elevation to a new level and a major title came at a cost.

 Physically exhausted, he appeared to collapse to the track as he went to celebrate with his compatriots in the crowd.
-After treatment for trackside officials, he was taken for further treatment in a wheelchair.
+After being tended to by trackside officials, he was taken for further treatment in a wheelchair.

 Hudson-Smith spent the immediate aftermath cross-legged on the track, attempting to compute what had happened.